IBM/watson-machine-learning-samples/cloud/ai-service-templates/langgraph-react-agent/README.md

 There is a [config.toml](config.toml) file that should be filled in before deploying the template on Cloud.
 It can also be used to customise the model for local runs.
 Possible config parameters are given in the provided file and explained using comments (when necessary).

+### Providing additional key-value data to the app

+There exists a special asset that could be created from within the deployment space called _Parameter Sets_.
+Instantiating it and later referencing from code can be easily achieved using the _watsonx.ai_ library.
+The implementation and usage is up to the user.
+For detailed description and API please refer to the [watsonx.ai Parameter Set's docs](https://ibm.github.io/watsonx-ai-python-sdk/core_api.html#parameter-sets).

+### Handling external credentials

+Sensitive data should not be passed unencrypted, e.g. in the configuration file.
+The recommended way to handle them is to make use of the [IBM Cloud® Secrets Manager](https://cloud.ibm.com/apidocs/secrets-manager/secrets-manager-v2).
+The exact way of integrating the Secrets Manager's API with the app is for the user to decide on.

+### LangGraph's graph architecture

+The [agent.py](src/langgraph_react_agent/agent.py) file builds app the graph consisting of nodes and edges.
+The former define the logic for agents while the latter control the logic flow in the whole graph.

+For detailed info on how to modify the graph object please refer to [LangGraph's official docs](https://langchain-ai.github.io/langgraph/tutorials/multi_agent/multi-agent-collaboration/#create-graph)

 ### Core app logic

 The [ai_service.py](ai_service.py) file encompasses the functions to be deployed on IBM Cloud environment.

-First and foremost they consist of LangGraph model graph definition, app logic as well as input schema definition for `/ai_service` endpoint query.
+They make use of the LangGraph's compiled graph and define the app's logic as well as input schema definition for `/ai_service` endpoint query.
 They also include code responsible for authenticating the user to the IBM Cloud, ensure the deployment environment and store its metadata.

+For a detailed breakdown of the ai-service's implementation please refer the [IBM Cloud docs](https://dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/ai-services-create.html?context=wx)

 ### Adding new tools

-[tools.py](src/ai_service_function_calling/tools.py) file stores the definition for tools enhancing the chat model's capabilities.
+[tools.py](src/langgraph_react_agent/tools.py) file stores the definition for tools enhancing the chat model's capabilities.
-In order to add new tool create a new function, wrap it with the `@tool` decorator and add to the `TOOLS` list in the `extensions` module's [__init__.py](src/ai_service_function_calling/__init__.py)
+In order to add new tool create a new function, wrap it with the `@tool` decorator and add to the `TOOLS` list in the `extensions` module's [__init__.py](src/langgraph_react_agent/__init__.py)

 For more sophisticated use cases (like async tools), please refer to the [langchain docs](https://python.langchain.com/docs/how_to/custom_tools/#creating-tools-from-runnables).

-### Enahncing unit tests suite
+### Enhancing unit tests suite
 The `tests/` directory's structure resembles the repository.
 Adding new tests should follow this convention.
 Currently, for exemplary purposes, tools and some general utility functions are covered with unit tests.